renaissance-publishing/renaissance/content/chapters/17-races.md

       - You hail from a noble bloodline in the Dragonshire.
-Though actual rule now rests in the hands of the House of Commons, having the right ancestors* *is still *useful*.
+Though actual rule now rests in the hands of the House of Commons, having the right ancestors is still *useful*.
-      - 10 ranks in Protocol, 10 ranks on one other Social skill, 10
+      - 10 ranks in Protocol
+      - 10 ranks on one other Social skill
-        ranks in one Combat skill
+      - 10 ranks in one Combat skill
       - Either the Noble Class or the Officer Class.
 If you select the Officer Class, you must later purchase the Soldier class during character creation, to meet its prerequisites.